floraxinru/Pandas-NumPy_hidden-gems-movies/README.md

 ## Research Questions
-* What are the highly-rated but unpopular “hidden gems” titles from the IMDB movie dataset?
+* What are the highly-rated but unpopular “hidden gems” titles from this movie dataset?
 * Among these movies, what proportion does each genre take up?
   * Is Romance indeed the most numerous category of these movies?